Table of Contents

 This obsessed French city doesn’t mess around when it comes to the art of cuisine and, finally, coffee is no exception to this rule.
 Flat whites and matcha lattes are now as accessible as the muddy water we used to drink at Paris cafes.

-Even stalwarts like Shakespeare & Company Cafe are starting to serve specialty coffee.
+Even stalwarts like Shakespeare & Company Cafe are now serving specialty coffee.
 This doesn’t mean that the city still doesn’t have touristic, overpriced cafes.
 The trick is knowing where to go for the good stuff.

 Our Favorite Paris Coffee Shops